SSE's team of around 20,000 employees is led by the main Board of Directors and the Group Executive Committee.

 Dame Sue Bruce DBE - non-Executive Director

 Sue joined the Board as a non-Executive Director in September 2013.

 Chair of the Remuneration Committee.
-Member of the Nomination, Audit and Safety, Health and Environment Advisory Committees.
+Member of the Nomination and Safety, Health and Environment Advisory Committees.

-Sue’s extensive career in the public sector enhances the diversity of the Board; she held a variety of roles in local government in a career which spanned almost 40 years, including the position of Chief Executive at East Dumbartonshire Council, Aberdeen City Council, and latterly the City of Edinburgh Council.
-Her strategic and operational experience of leading organisations, with large numbers of employees, significant assets, construction projects and an important place in the community they serve, make her an excellent source of knowledge on these matters for the Board.
-Sue has also held a number of Board and Board Committee positions in organisations across the arts, education and charitable sectors.
+Sue has extensive public sector experience from a career which spanned almost 40 years, holding a variety of roles in local government, including the position of Chief Executive at East Dunbartonshire Council, Aberdeen City Council, and latterly the City of Edinburgh Council.
+Her strategic and operational experience of leading organisations with large numbers of employees, significant assets, construction projects, and an important place in the community they serve, make her an excellent source of knowledge on these matters for the Board and experienced in stakeholder engagement.
+This experience in collating and understanding a diverse range of views is evident in her roles as Remuneration Committee Chair and non-Executive Director for Employee Engagement.
+Sue has also held a number of Board and Board Committee positions in organisations across the arts, education and charitable sectors

 Convenor of Court of the University of Strathclyde.

 Court Member of The Merchant Company of Edinburgh.

 Chair of Nominations Committee for National Trust Scotland.

 Peter Lynas - non-Executive Director